Sonata-Princeton/SONATA-DEV/sonata/tutorials/Tutorial-1/README.md

 of the query.

 ### Troubleshooting
-* Make sure you load the app before sending the traffic.
+* Before sending the traffic, make sure that Sonata is ready.
+You'll see the message `System Ready`, when it is ready.
-* If your application crashes, be sure to run `cleanup.sh` immediately after the crash.
+* Make sure you run the cleanup script before you reload Sonata.
 * In case you see a `mysql-connector` not found error, follow the steps below to fix this problem:
     * Install the missing package: